LinShi11/csci-476-594-spring2021-private/lab05/README.md

 Next I searched for [Samy as Alice](Task4-1-3.png) and viewed [Samy's profile](Task4-1-4.PNG).
 When I go back to view Alice's friend list:

 ![success](Task4-1-5.PNG)
 We can see that Samy is a friend of Alice but Alice never had that request.
-When I logged in as Samy, I could see that Samy and Alice had made Samy a friend.
+When I logged in as Samy, I could see that [Samy and Alice are friends](Task4-1-6.PNG).
 Since we never said in the code that Samy should not add himself as a friend, it happened when we viewed Samy's profile as Samy.

-##### Task 4.2:
+#### Task 4.2:
 This time, we are trying to see if Editor mode is going to launch the attack.
 Before I tried this, I deleted everyone as a friend and the original code.
 As we can see, [no one](Task4-2-1.PNG) is Samy's friend and [no one](Task4-2-2.PNG) has made friend with Samy.
 Then I included the same code in the editor mode:
 ```
 <script type="text/javascript">